Management of the Wild Salmon Fishery 2026

 3. THE TAG

-The tag to be used by anglers is a blue plastic self-locking device (an additional brown tag is also required for certain rivers – (refer to Table 1 – Open Fisheries) to ensure angling quotas are not exceeded.
+The tag to be used by anglers is a blue plastic self-locking device (an additional brown tag is also required for certain rivers (refer to Table 1 – Open Fisheries with Optional Harvest Surplus – 2026) to ensure angling quotas are not exceeded.
 Contact the relevant IFI office for details on how to obtain brown tags).
 Each blue tag is embossed with a code identifying where the tag was issued, the year in which the tag can be used, a security code and a tag serial number.

 Anglers should carefully note the following concerning the use of these tags: